BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 Git Guidelines
 --------------------

-For commits to GitHub, phrase commit comments as the completion of the sentence "This commit will <...>", e.g.
+For commits to GitHub, phrase commit comments as the completion of the sentence *This commit will …*, e.g.

 .. code-block:: RST